AriFordsham/GHCWiki/proposal/with-combinator.md

 Option B: A slightly better code generation strategy
 ----------------------------------------------------

-One way to eliminate the cost added by `with#` is to rewrite it to the existing `touch#` primitive (which has no runtime cost) late enough in the compilation process that the simplifier can't drop it (avoiding #14375).
-For instance, we might give `with#` a similar treatment to that of `runRW#`, which is lowered in `CorePrep` to an application of `realWorld#`.
+One way to eliminate the cost added by `keepAlive#` is to rewrite it to the existing `touch#` primitive (which has no runtime cost) late enough in the compilation process that the simplifier can't drop it (avoiding #14375).
+For instance, we might give `keepAlive#` a similar treatment to that of `runRW#`, which is lowered in `CorePrep` to an application of `realWorld#`.

-Under such a scheme, `CorePrep` would look for applications of the form `with# x k s` and rewrite them to,
+Under such a scheme, `CorePrep` would look for applications of the form `keepAlive# x k s` and rewrite them to,
 ```haskell
 case k s of (# s', y #) ->
 case touch# x s' of s'' ->